 Black and white creates a strange dreamscape that color never can.

-Sure, shooting in color is great, but a black and white photo can bring a new perspective and aesthetic to your photos that can’t be expressed through color.
+Sure, shooting in color is great, but understanding how to shoot black and white pictures can bring a new perspective and aesthetic to your photos that can’t be expressed through color.
 I’ve been shooting in black and white for a while, and here are some things I’ve discovered that can make your black and white photos even better.

-Black and White Photography - Top 10 Tips for Beginners
+Black and White Photography - Top 10 Tips for taking beautiful black and white pictures

 Here is an obvious one that many people forget to do.
 If you want to be good with black and white photography, you must look at old black and white photos and movies for inspiration.
 Back when people were limited with their coloring, they had to create some fantastic shots to get people hooked.
 Look at some vintage films and photos for some ideas.
 You can look at contemporary photos in black and white as well.